Pengchengpcx/Neighbor-Sampling-GCN/README.md

 Graph Convolutional Networks in PyTorch
 ====

-PyTorch implementation of Graph Convolutional Networks (GCNs) for semi-supervised classification [1].
+Toy pytorch implementation for neighbor sampling for SGD traning based on GCN for semi-supervised classification [1].

+Note: original adjacent matrix is implemented by Sparse CUDA.
+For convenience, it is converted into dense version which significantly lowers down the training speed due to the lack of backend optimization.

 For a high-level introduction to GCNs, see: